Annabelle Sethupathi: Plot

-When Kadhir attempts to kick Rudra's family out of the palace, a mysterious force throws Kadhir and his goons out, surprising the ghosts who hadn't been able to interfere.
+Thus, Kadhir attempts to kick Rudra's family out of the palace when a mysterious force throws Kadhir and his goons out, surprising the ghosts who couldn't interfere.
 Shanmugam fails to convince Rudra that she is the reincarnation of Annabelle.
 The ghosts overhear their conversation and are angry at Shanmugam's deceit.
-Kadhir and his goons return with Vikram, who believes thay Rudra is Annabelle.
+Kadhir and his goons return with Vikram, who believes that Rudra is Annabelle.
 He decides to kill her to satisfy his grandfather's ghost.
 The ghosts of Kadhiresan's family acknowledge Rudra as the rightful owner of the palace and combine their powers to stop Vikram from hurting her.
-When a new arrival enters the palace, they once again feel the energy that accompanied Rudra's arrival, and finally at peace, disappear.
+When a new arrival enters the palace, they again feel the energy accompanying Rudra's arrival and, finally, at peace, disappear.

 The new arrival, a government official resembling Veera Sethupathi, tells the assembled parties that the government will seize the palace as a heritage-listed tourism site.
 Rudra and her family depart in a huff.
-The government official, having fallen in love with Rudra at first sight, proposes to her.
+Having fallen in love with Rudra at first sight, the official proposes to her.
 Rudra accepts with a smile.
 Shanmugam, watching their reunion, is finally at peace and disappears.
-Alone in the palace, Kadhiresan's ghost attempts to leave but is shocked to find that he is still trapped.
-The movie then returns to the scene where Kadhir and his goons were pushed out of the palace, hinting at a sequel to the story.
+Alone in the palace, Kadhiresan's ghost attempts to leave but is shocked that he is still trapped.